 The Town of Surfside has been awarded $200,000 in federal funding through the U.S. Department of Transportation’s Safe Streets and Roads for All (SS4A) FY 2025 Planning and Demonstration Grant Program to develop a Comprehensive Safety Action Plan focused on improving roadway safety throughout the Town.

-The federally funded planning effort will analyze data, engage community stakeholders, and identify prioritized short-, mid- and long-term strategies to reduce traffic-related injuries and fatalities.
+The federally funded planning effort will analyze data, engage the community, and identify prioritized short-, mid- and long-term strategies to reduce traffic-related injuries and fatalities.
 The plan will also provide policy and design recommendations to guide future safety improvements across Surfside and its primary corridors.
-The plan will continue to build off of the Townwide Traffic and Pedestrian Study.

 “This funding allows the Town to take a data-driven, community-focused approach to roadway safety,” said Acting Town Manager Mario A. Diaz.
 “The Safety Action Plan will help identify meaningful strategies to improve safety for pedestrians, cyclists and drivers alike.”